H4Z4RD-H42/RED-Spectrogram/README.md

 ## Acknowledgments

-- [SoX - Sound eXchange](https://sourceforge.net/projects/sox/) for the powerful audio processing capabilities
+- [SoX - Sound eXchange](https://sourceforge.net/projects/sox/) for the audio processing capabilities
 - All contributors and users of this software